Azure/azure-sdk/docs/python/design.md

 The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.

-{% include requirement/MUST %} support 100% of the features provided by the Azure service the client library represents.
+{% include requirement/MUST id="python-feature-support" %} support 100% of the features provided by the Azure service the client library represents.
 Gaps in functionality cause confusion and frustration among developers.

 ## Namespaces

-{% include requirement/MUST %} implement your library as a subpackage in the `azure` namespace.
+{% include requirement/MUST id="python-namespaces-prefix" %} implement your library as a subpackage in the `azure` namespace.

-{% include requirement/MUST %} pick a package name that allows the consumer to tie the namespace to the service being used.
+{% include requirement/MUST id="python-namespaces-naming" %} pick a package name that allows the consumer to tie the namespace to the service being used.
 As a default, use the compressed service name at the end of the namespace.
 The namespace does NOT change when the branding of the product changes.
 Avoid the use of marketing names that may change.

 A compressed service name is the service name without spaces.
 It may further be shortened if the shortened version is well known in the community.
 For example, “Azure Media Analytics” would have a compressed service name of `mediaanalytics`, and “Azure Service Bus” would become `servicebus`.
 Separate words using an underscore if necessary.
 If used, `mediaanalytics` would become `media_analytics`

-{% include requirement/MAY %} include a group name segment in your namespace (for example, `azure.<group>.<servicename>`) if your service or family of services have common behavior (for example, shared authentication types).
+{% include requirement/MAY id="python-namespaces-grouping" %} include a group name segment in your namespace (for example, `azure.<group>.<servicename>`) if your service or family of services have common behavior (for example, shared authentication types).

 If you want to use a group name segment, use one of the following groups:

 {% include tables/data_namespaces.md %}

-{% include requirement/MUST %} place management (Azure Resource Manager) APIs in the `mgmt` group.
+{% include requirement/MUST id="python-namespaces-mgmt" %} place management (Azure Resource Manager) APIs in the `mgmt` group.
 Use the grouping `azure.mgmt.<servicename>` for the namespace.
 Since more services require control plane APIs than data plane APIs, other namespaces may be used explicitly for control plane only.

-{% include requirement/MUST %} register the chosen namespace with the [Architecture Board].
+{% include requirement/MUST id="python-namespaces-register" %} register the chosen namespace with the [Architecture Board].
 Open an issue to request the namespace.
 See [the registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

-{% include requirement/MUST %} use an `.aio` suffix added to the namespace of the sync client for async clients.
+{% include requirement/MUST id="python-namespaces-async" %} use an `.aio` suffix added to the namespace of the sync client for async clients.

 Example: